-Carrier Thermostat Troubleshooting - I have a Carrier thermostat with an internittent problem that recently has started to oscillate between off, cool, and heat, seemingly randomly.
-We set the temps for cooling and heating, time, day, and all of those programmed pieces of data remain, but the t-stat just randomly switches between heat, cool and off (doesn’t ever go blank, it only displays “off”).
+Carrier Thermostat Troubleshooting - I have a Carrier thermostat with an intermittent problem that recently has started to oscillate between off, cool, and heat, seemingly randomly.
+We set the temps for cooling and heating, time, day, and all of those programmed pieces of data remain, but the t-stat just randomly switches between heat, cool, and off (doesn’t ever go blank, it only displays “off”).

 The switching between each setting might happen every second.
 Or there might be a minute or so between the setting changes.

-I am wondering where I should begin looking to diagnose the problem.
+I am wondering where I should begin looking to diagnose the thermostat problem.